bytefish/bytefish.github.io/blog/aspnetcore_odata_abac.md

 ON CONFLICT ("UserId", "RoleName") DO NOTHING;
 ```

 Now here is the trick: Never expose physical tables to the application.
 Always expose Views.
-This also
-solves the **auditability nightmare**: You can impersonate any user in a SQL tool and see exactly what they
-see.

 For the Employee access, we define a View `vw_Employee_Secure`.
 A user with the Permission `Employee:Read_Public`
 is allowed to see the rows it.
 But only a User with the Permission `Salary:Read` is allowed to see the annual